ArrowSphere/public-api-client/doc/catalog-classification.md

 ## Usage

 The classification client is simply called `ClassificationClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getClassificationClient()`, or instanciate it directly:
+You can get it through the main entry point `PublicApiClient` and its method `getClassificationClient()`, or instantiate it directly:

 ```php
 <?php